yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 With manual cancel mode, authorized payments stay active until you explicitly cancel them.
 Yuno will not automatically void these authorizations, giving you full control over when to release the funds.
 You can cancel authorizations using the [cancel API](https://docs.y.uno/reference/cancel-or-refund-a-payment) or through your Yuno Dashboard interface.

-Cancel authorizations you won't capture as soon as possible to release the funds.
-This will provide the best customer experience.
+It's crucial to cancel authorizations you won't capture as soon as possible to release the held funds.
+Customer experience is significantly impacted when authorizations aren't canceled, as funds may remain reserved for varying periods depending on the customer's region and card network.

-### Delayed cancel (`delayed_cancel_settings`)
+### Delayed cancel

-This option lets you set a delay when canceling uncaptured authorizations, just like with delayed captures.
-Delayed cancels allow you to automate the release of funds if you don't need to capture them before a set time period.
+Configure `delayed_cancel_settings` to set a delay when canceling uncaptured authorizations, similar to delayed captures.
+This feature automates the release of customer funds if you decide not to capture them within a specified timeframe, significantly improving the customer experience by preventing indefinite holds on their payment methods.

+The format for the `delay` field follows the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+For example:

+* `"PT3H"` for 3 hours
+* `"P7D"` for 7 days
+* `"P30D"` for 30 days

+> 📘 `simplified_mode`
+>
+> Setting `simplified_mode` to `true` will make Yuno retry the cancel operation in case an error occurs during the scheduled cancellation attempt.

 ```json
 {